yimingzhang06/HCCF-pytorch/Readme.md

 Notes:
 1. Please modify the data path in DataHandler.py for training.
 2. Please create a Folder named 'Model' under your current path for saving the results.
+3. You can use Google Colab to quickly review and run the code by uploading the <hccf_for_github.ipynb>.